 If you're like most people, you probably haven't spent a lot of time around these antique pieces, and therefore probably wouldn't know where to start when it comes to opening one up.

 Step 1: Is it "Open Face" or "Hunting" style?

-Pop Off - Pop off cases should do exactly that, the cover should "pop" off.
+Pop Off - Pop off cases should do precisely that; the cover should "pop" off.
 There are two types of these.
-Some will have hinges, and others will pop completely off.
+Some have hinges and others separate from the case completely.
+A thin metal tool is needed to get these covers off, and you can usually find a tab or gap in the seam to insert that tool.
 You will see a great example of this in the video below.

 Step 4: Send us your photos!

-Send us photos of your pocket watch and we'll help you convert it into an awesome Vortic wristwatch!
+Send us photos of your pocket watch and we'll tell you more about it or help you convert it into an awesome Vortic wristwatch!